cbcommunity/cbc-proofpoint-emerging-threats-connector/README.md

 ## Overview

-This is an integration between VMware Carbon Black Cloud Enterprise EDR and Proofpoint Emerging threats.
-Using the command line arguments, a category (feed) of IOCs filtered by severity and type (IPs and/or domains) from Emerging Threats and pushed to a Watchlist in CBC.
-The watchlist is organized by severity and includes descriptions and tags on the IOCs.
-These watchlists allow for alerting on your Threat Intelligence throughout your enterprise endpoints.
+This integration connects VMware Carbon Black Cloud Enterprise EDR with Proofpoint Emerging Threats to provide visibility into the latest threats through a filterable Watchlist in the Carbon Black Cloud console.
+Using the command line arguments, a category (or feed) of IOCs from Proofpoint Emerging Threats is pushed to a Watchlist in the Carbon Black Cloud.
+This Watchlist can be organized, filtered and alerted on based on severity and IOC type (IP or domain), and includes descriptions and tags for each IOC.

 ## Requirements
 Python 3.x
 VMware Carbon Black Cloud Enterprise EDR